Archie Barwick: First World War

-Barwick returned to Alexandria on 28 December 1915 and fell sick with septic sores and was separated from his brother Len.
-He slowly recovered over 6 weeks in Cairo and then joined the Egyptian Campaign.
-He went to the combat zone of the Suez Canal and rejoined his brother Len in the 1st Battalion at Serapeum on 6 March 1916, as they guarded the east bank of the canal in the Sinai Desert.
-Most of the AIF were transferred as reinforcements to the disastrous Western Front Theatre in France, Europe.
-The 1st Battalion embarked from Alexandria on 22 March 1916 and sailed west across the Mediterranean Sea and landed at Marseille, France on 28 March 1916 and went by train north for 1,000 km to the combat zone of Flanders.
-Barwick returned to the nightmare of trench warfare, fighting in Flanders.
-He was separated from his brother again, when Len contracted an illness on 22 June 1916 and slowly recovered in France.
-Archie Barwick fought on with French Forces and British Forces against German Forces in the fearful Somme Offensive in Picardy, including in the battle of Pozières on 23 July – 3 September 1916, where he was promoted in the field to Corporal on 1 August 1916.
+Barwick returned to Alexandria on 28 December 1915, and fell sick with septic sores and was separated from his brother Len.
+He recovered over six weeks in Cairo.
+He went to the Suez Canal and rejoined his brother Len in the 1st Battalion at Serapeum on 6 March 1916, as they guarded the east bank of the canal in the Sinai Desert.
+Most of the AIF were transferred as reinforcements to the Western Front in France.
+The 1st Battalion embarked from Alexandria on 22 March 1916 and sailed west across the Mediterranean Sea and landed at Marseille on 28 March 1916, and went by train north to Flanders.
+Barwick returned to trench warfare, fighting in Flanders.
+He was separated from his brother again, when Len contracted an illness on 22 June 1916 and recovered in France.
+Archie Barwick fought in the Battle of the Somme at Picardy and in the Battle of Pozières on 23 July – 3 September 1916, where he was promoted in the field to corporal on 1 August.
 His company was involved in the capture of the town of Pozières under a "fearful bombardment" of German shells.
-He was promoted to Sergeant on 26 October 1916 and rejoined by his brother Len in the Battle of Flers–Courcelette on 4-19 Nov 1916, where Archie Barwick was wounded in action on 5 Nov, but continued to soldier on.
+He was promoted to sergeant on 26 October, and rejoined by his brother Len in the Battle of Flers–Courcelette on 4–19 November, where Archie was wounded in action on 5 November, but was not evacuated.
 The next year he was separated from his brother again, when Len transferred to the Anzac Workshops in France on 2 February 1917.
-Archie Barwick fought in an engagement near Demicourt, Artois, in the Hindenburg Line Campaign, and was wounded in action again, with a gunshot through his right shoulder on 8 April 1917.
-He was admitted to the 6th General Hospital in Rouen, Normandy and made a quick recovery and rejoined the 1st Battalion on 22 April 1917, as it was fighting up to the Hindenburg Line.
-He fought in the battle of Bullecourt II from 3–17 May 1917, where his 1st Battalion comrade George Howell was awarded the Victoria Cross for running along a parapet of a lost trench throwing bombs down on Germans on 6 May 1917.
-After nearly a year of conflict, he was luckily transferred away from the battle on 6 May 1917.
+Barwick fought in an engagement near Demicourt, Artois, on the Hindenburg Line, and was wounded in action again, with a gunshot through his right shoulder on 8 April 1917.
+He was admitted to No. 6 General Hospital in Rouen, and made a quick recovery and rejoined the 1st Battalion on 22 April, as it was fighting up to the Hindenburg Line.
+He fought in the battle of Bullecourt II from 3–17 May, where his 1st Battalion comrade George Howell was awarded the Victoria Cross for running along a parapet of a lost trench throwing bombs down on Germans.
+After nearly a year of conflict, he was transferred away from the battle on 6 May 1917.